Pupa: Defense

 Pupae are usually immobile and are largely defenseless.
 To overcome this, pupae often are covered with a cocoon, conceal themselves in the environment, or form underground.
-There are some species of Lycaenid butterflies which are protected in their pupal stage by ants.
+Some species of Lycaenid butterflies are protected in their pupal stage by ants.
 Another means of defense by pupae of other species is the capability of making sounds or vibrations to scare potential predators.
 A few species use chemical defenses including toxic secretions.
 The pupae of social hymenopterans are protected by adult members of the hive.

 Types

 Based on the presence or absence of articulated mandibles that are employed in emerging from a cocoon or pupal case, the pupae can be classified in to two types: